UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 To make the smart choice for home energy, compare the total costs of fixed-rate plans rather than just introductory rates.

-Rates fluctuate monthly, so one is not always cheaper than the other.
-Generally, Gas South competes on low fees and no-deposit offers, while SCANA offers competitive fixed rates.
-To know for sure, you must compare the current “price per therm” and the monthly customer service fee for both providers on the day you sign up.
+Rates fluctuate monthly, meaning one is not definitively cheaper than the other year-round.
+Generally, Gas South competes fiercely on low monthly fees and no-deposit offers, while SCANA often features competitive long-term fixed rates.
+To find the cheapest natural gas provider in Georgia for your home, you must compare their current price per therm alongside their monthly customer service fee.

 Does switching providers affect my gas service?

-No, switching providers will not interrupt your gas service.
-The natural gas is still delivered by Atlanta Gas Light (AGL) through the same pipes.
-The only thing that changes is the company billing you and the rate you pay per therm.
+No, switching providers will absolutely not interrupt your gas service.
+Your fuel is still delivered by Atlanta Gas Light (AGL) through the exact same local pipes.
+The only thing that changes during a switch is the company billing you and the rate you pay per therm.

 What is the difference between a fixed and variable rate?

-A fixed rate locks in your price per therm for the length of your contract (e.g., 12 months), protecting you from price spikes.
-A variable rate changes every month based on the market.
-We almost always recommend fixed rates for budgeting stability.
+A fixed rate safely locks in your price per therm for the full length of your contract (e.g., 12 months), protecting you from winter price spikes.
+A variable rate changes every single month based on the market demand.
+We almost always recommend locking in fixed rates for reliable budgeting stability.

 Do I have to pay a deposit for SCANA or Gas South?

-It depends on your credit history.
-Gas South heavily markets a “no deposit” option for qualified customers.
-SCANA Energy also requires credit checks but is known for having programs specifically designed to help those with lower credit scores establish service.
+It depends entirely on your credit history.
+Gas South heavily markets a “no deposit” option for customers who meet their standard credit requirements.
+SCANA Energy also requires credit checks but is widely known for providing accessible programs designed to help those with lower credit scores establish utility service.

 Who handles gas leaks, SCANA or Gas South?

-Neither.
-If you smell gas or suspect a leak, you must contact Atlanta Gas Light (AGL) or emergency services immediately.
-AGL owns and maintains the infrastructure and is responsible for safety and repairs, regardless of which marketer sends you the bill.
+Neither marketer handles physical pipeline emergencies.
+If you smell gas or suspect a dangerous leak, you must contact Atlanta Gas Light (AGL) or emergency services immediately.
+AGL owns and maintains the infrastructure and remains strictly responsible for safety and repairs, regardless of which marketer sends your monthly bill.

 About the Author